 Dine on the Water

 The restaurants are a major reason to come to the Waterfront for their variety of cuisines, price points and beautiful views of Commencement Bay.
 All have outdoor seating when the weather is warm and views of the water all year (but if you want to guarantee a window seat, make reservations or come during off-peak hours)!
-On weekends, also watch for some of Tacoma's food trucks out in force as there is usually a truck or two parked along the water.

-Restaurants here include:
+Restaurants on Ruston Way include:

 - Duke’s Chowder House: Duke’s has unique and delicious chowders along with a full menu of seafood entrees.
-3327 Ruston Way

 - Lobster Shop: The Lobster Shop has higher quality seafood entrees and appetizers, and surprisingly, one of the best breakfasts in Tacoma with its Sunday Brunch.
-4015 Ruston Way

 Kick Back at a Park

 A number of parks are located along Ruston Way.
 None are large, but offer patches of grass to picnic, play or just enjoy the view.
 The parks along the Waterfront are: Jack Hyde Park, Hamilton Park (possibly the tiniest park in Tacoma!), Dickman Mill Park, Marine Park and Cummings Park.
 At the far southern end of the Waterfront is the Chinese Reconciliation Park, a beautiful and serene place to relax, but also to learn a bit about Tacoma's history via the plaques located around the park.
 Chinese Reconciliation Park is also one of the best places for photographers area.